-33. Any limit on the size of site should have regard to the factors set out in NPPF67, namely local housing need, population of the area, and the strategy for the area.
-Other factors should also be taken into account such as the size and availability of suitable land identified.
-The threshold should not be set at a fixed figure but should be flexible to respond to the circumstances of the settlement.
+30. Any limit on the size of site should have regard to the factors set out in NPPF67, namely local housing need, population of the area, and the strategy for the area.
+Other factors should also be taken into account such as the size and availability of suitable land identified, and the facilities available.